netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 Hello and welcome to this video for module 2 of the NetBox Zero to Hero training course.
 If you haven't already checked out the first module yet then you can find the link in the notes below to get started.
-For this demo I am using a NetBox Cloud instance.
-If you would like to follow along with the demo, then you can easily do that too.
+For this demo I am using a NetBox Cloud instance, and if if you would like to follow along with the demo, then you can easily do that too.
 There are a couple of links down below to help you get set up with your own instance of NetBox along with a link to the notes that accompany this video module.

 In this video we will be laying the foundations of the NetBox data for our fictional organization.
 This organizational data is critical and according to NetBox best practice should be added at the start - as everything else is built on top of it.

 ### NetBox System Users
 OK, so I am logged into NetBox as the admin user and as you can see I have a completely empty database.
 The very first thing to do is set up the Network Engineers Eric and Susan as users on the system, as they are going to be the 2 main users for now.
+One thing to note is that if you are following along using the netbox cloud free plan then the method for adding users is slightly different as you invite them to join your organization as administrators via the netbox cloud admin console.
+For this video though I will show you how to add them through the NetBox Web UI.

 By setting up separate user accounts for them it is easy to track what changes each user is making to the database.
-To do this, go to Admin, Users and click add, then enter the username of Susan and a password - then select staff and superuser status which means Susan can access the admin functions and has all permissions to the NetBox database objects.
+To do this, go to Admin, Users and click add, then enter the username of Susan and a password - then select staff and superuser status which means Susan can access the both the NetBox Admin functions and has all permissions to the NetBox database.
 Scroll further down and you can see that explicit permissions can be set and this is the way you can be more granular with user permissions - for example you could restrict a user or a group to only have read-only access to Device data - this could be helpful in a scenario where you have junior IT support staff who might need to check what devices are at a certain location, but you don't want them to make any changes.

 For now though, just click 'Create and add another' down at the bottom, and add Eric now with the same permissions as Susan.
 OK now that's done, so log out as the admin account and now log back in as Susan.
 Great, so we can stay logged in as Susan to do the rest of the work for this module.